 Best Overall: KILZ Interior/Exterior Enamel Porch & Patio Latex Floor Paint

 The worn wood on decks may provide you with a rustic look, but it isn’t doing the wood any favors.
-When it’s time to repaint old wood to give it new vitality, Behr Premium Deckover can put a pop of color and a life-extending coat on old wood structures.
-It can rub out those annoying splinters and cracks up to a quarter inch to keep the wood deck sure and plumb for years to come.
-It comes in smooth, textured (for a stippled look), or extra textured to offer a slip-resistant surface up to 75 square feet and two coats.
+When it’s time to repaint old wood to give it new vitality, Behr Premium Advanced Deckover can put a pop of color and a life-extending coat on old wood structures.
+It can rub out those annoying splinters and cracks up to a quarter-inch deep to keep the wood deck sure and plumb for years to come.
+It comes in smooth, textured (for a stippled look), or extra textured to offer a slip-resistant surface up to 75 square feet and two coats per gallon.

 Best for Slippery Surfaces: In the Swim Patio and Deck Paint